zingaburga/php-openssl-incremental/README.md

 This PHP extension provides the ability to incrementally hash/encrypt/decrypt data using OpenSSL.
-More specifically, it provides init/update/final variants of the openssl_digest, openssl_encrypt and openssl_decrypt PHP functions.
+More specifically, it provides init/update/final variants of the `openssl_digest`, `openssl_encrypt` and `openssl_decrypt` PHP functions.

 But the `hash` and `mcrypt` extensions already do this!
 ===